spryker/spryker-docs/docs/scos/dev/migration-concepts/upgrade-to-marketplace.md

 ---
-title: "How-To: Upgrade Spryker instance to the Marketplace"
+title: Upgrade to Marketplace
 description: This document provides details how to upgrade Spryker instance to the Marketplace.
 template: howto-guide-template
+redirect_from:
+  - /docs/marketplace/dev/howtos/how-to-upgrade-spryker-instance-to-marketplace.html
 ---

 This document describes how to upgrade the existing instance of Spryker Shop to the Marketplace.

-## 1) Add core features
+## 1. Add core features

 Implement the features and functionality of the Marketplace by following the integration guides from the following table.